Skip to content

 Friends or Family visits

-Friends or Family visits Do you want to invite friends or family to come and visit you in Germany?For their trip, they will need a tourist visa, which is one of the short stays (less than 90 days) Schengen visas.
+Friends or Family visits Do you want to invite friends or family to come and visit you in Germany?For their trip, they will need a tourist visa, which is one of the short-stay (less than 90 days) Schengen visas.
 There are two types of tourist visas.
 One is for general tourists and the other for family and friends who want to visit someone in Germany.
-More information, application forms and requirements can be found on the German Embassy website.The requirements are very clearly stated.What is not always clear is how to supply the required documentation in special cases for example an
+More information, application forms and requirements can be found on the German Embassy website.The requirements are very clearly stated.What is not always clear is how to supply the required documentation in special cases, for example, an older

 Info on the web